zguerrin27/Shopping-List/README.md

 # Shopping-List
 A Full-Stack, shopping list web app made for Bloc certificate.
 Made with MERN stack.

+This app allows Users to register for, then sign into a shopping list.
+Once in the list you can Create Read Update and Destroy items.
+You can also mark them as purchased with a input check box.
+If you click the edit item button it will open a modal that allows you to enter the new text for the item.
+Each time you make an update to an item, it is sent to the mongodb database and saves the changes.
+In the future I will add more features like real-time updating with websockets.

 For this assignment I was asked to create a shared grocery list web application.
 It is the first time that I have ever written a full-stack app, and throughout the process I learned a great deal.
 For my technology choices I went with Node and